DFE-Digital/manage-courses-ui/Readme.md

 ## Run

+## Dotnet SDK
+You will need to have Version 2.1.302 of the dotnet SDK installed.
+This is due to a bug in ASP.NET MVC Core which is using inconsistent package versions.
+[The bug](https://github.com/aspnet/Mvc/issues/7969) has a fix promised in .NET Core 2.1.3

 ### App settings variables
 You will need to set the app settings (prefered to be store as `user-secrets`):